Bleeding air from the brake system under pressure

 2.

-Perform a pressurized bleed from the brake system using suitable bleed equipment and following the equipment manufacturer's instructions.
+Bleed the brake system under pressure using suitable bleeding equipment and following the equipment manufacturer's instructions.

 3.

-CAUTION: After bleeding the brake lines, make sure the cap is on the bleed valve.
+CAUTION: After bleeding the brake lines, make sure the cap is installed on the bleed nipple.
 This will prevent corrosion of the bleed nipple.
-Failure to follow this instruction may cause the bleed nipple to stick.
+Failure to follow this instruction may result in the bleed nipple seizing.

 If necessary, add brake fluid to the reservoir up to the MAX mark.